This post was last updated on May 26th, 2022 at 11:14 am.

 We touched on this earlier but it is worthy to explain it in more detail.
 IconCMO comes with a fund accounting system that was vetted by a national top 25 CPA firm.
 Servant Keeper recommends to their clients a non-compliant church accounting system like Quickbooks.
 Because IconCMO has this important software module at no additional cost, the church must take care when comparing the software packages.

 The church would have to add the extra cost for this package (ie Quickbooks) to what they are paying for Servant Keeper to do an apple to apple comparison to IconCMO.
 A package like Quickbooks cost an additional $720.00 per year.
 What a church pays for Quickbooks they could have the entire IconCMO package ($649.00) plus more.

 For a total package that includes Servant Keeper and Quickbooks accounting, the church would pay about 2,818.00 per year without upgrades.
 With IconCMO ($649.00) they would save $2,169.00 per year since IconCMO has its own accounting package.

 With IconCMO they would get

 - church accounting.

 Software companies don’t make comparing prices easy because of the various pricing models they deploy.
 However, online systems have removed some of the complexity in pricing models because they don’t charge for things like upgrades and extra users.
 Online systems typically have fewer price points.
-On the other hand with Servant Keeper, the church must factor in support cost, initial software cost, upgrade cost, training cost, and monthly cost into a total price.
-It also must factor in modules that are needed, but Servant Keeper does not provide like accounting.
+On the other hand with Servant Keeper, the church must factor in support cost, initial software cost, upgrade cost, training cost, and the monthly cost into a total price.
+It also must factor in modules that are needed, but Servant Keeper does not provide accounting.